Disclosure Reporting Form

 • The Safer Churches Coordinator, on behalf of the Board, should ensure that pastoral care and support is available and provided to all parties involved, including the child or young person and family.

-• Following the completion of such investigations as are required into the matters raised in the report, the Safer Church Coordinator will undertake a review of the effectiveness of existing systemic safeguards and risk management strategies in this case and, if appropriate, make recommendations for any required improvements.
+• Following the completion of such investigations as are required into the matters raised in the report, the Safer Church Coordinator will undertake a review of the effectiveness of existing systemic safeguards and risk management strategies in this case and, if appropriate, make recommendations for any required improvement.

 Disclosure Report